-CPS Energy had 3,039 employees as of October 31, 2020, which included approximately 1,242 wage scale (hourly / field) employees.
+CPS Energy had 2,962 employees as of January 31, 2022, which included approximately 1,187 wage scale (hourly/field) employees.
 The average tenure of a CPS Energy employee is more than 15 years.
-The majority of all executive and supervisory personnel have experience in the utility industry, or other related experience required for their career field.
-CPS Energy provides employees a broad range of employee benefit programs, including a defined benefit pension plan, group life insurance, group health
+Most of the executive and supervisory personnel have experience in the utility industry, or other related experience required for their career field.
+CPS Energy provides employees a broad range of employee benefit programs, including a defined benefit pension plan, group life insurance, group health (medical, dental and vision), and other benefits.
+CPS Energy culture, employee benefits and career growth opportunities all contribute towards the maintenance of a stable, well-qualified work force which, between February 1, 2021 and January 31, 2022, recorded a turnover rate of 9.2%.